 Please ask your veterinarian any questions about Cheerios and kidney disease.
 All dogs are different and this question needs a professional’s opinion.

 Cheerios are a fantastic option as a “sometimes treat.”
 We always want to make sure our dogs are eating healthy diets full of protein and nutrient-rich foods.
-Cheerios has mostly empty calories.
+Cheerios have mostly empty calories.

 While it won’t hurt your dog, don’t give them too much of this cereal.
 Always avoid harmful ingredients in cereals and read the ingredients label.